rittik24/1mg.com-clone/README.md

 # 1mg.com  |  yielding-tongue-8280

-TATA 1mg.com is an e-commerce web application that widely provides e-pharmacy, diagnostics, e-consultation, and healthcare solutions related service all across india and in this project I tried to make a clone of this website.
+TATA 1mg.com is an e-commerce website that provides e-pharmacy, diagnostics, e-consultation, and healthcare solutions related service all across india and in this project I tried to make a clone of this website.